Data Controller: Liverpool University Press, 4 Cambridge Street, Liverpool, L69 7ZU

 - How do they use the personal information/where do they send it?

-LUP collects personal information directly supplied by individuals via two forms on our websites ‘Sign up to our mailing list’ and ‘Recommend to your library’, by email, by telephone, and in person at events using an order form.
+LUP collects personal information directly supplied by individuals via our website, by email, by telephone, and in person at events using an order form.
 We store this data on our secure servers hosted at the University of Liverpool.

 Personal information is also collected by third party data processors on our behalf.